adam-bondi/CP423/README.md

 Two retrieval methods were implemented over the 5,456-chunk index:

-**Classical retrieval (BM25):** Implemented with `rank_bm25`, using NLTK word tokenization on lowercased chunk text.
+**Classical Retrieval (BM25):** Implemented with `rank_bm25`, using NLTK word tokenization on lowercased chunk text.
 Built with `05_build_bm25.py`, queryable interactively with `06_test_bm25.py`, and wrapped in `retrieval/bm25_retriever.py` for use in the full pipeline.

-**Dense retrieval:** Implemented using the pretrained `sentence-transformers/all-MiniLM-L6-v2` embedding model (384-dimensional embeddings), indexed with FAISS (`IndexFlatIP` over normalized embeddings, equivalent to cosine similarity).
+**Dense Retrieval:** Implemented using the pretrained `sentence-transformers/all-MiniLM-L6-v2` embedding model (384-dimensional embeddings), indexed with FAISS (`IndexFlatIP` over normalized embeddings, equivalent to cosine similarity).
 Built with `07_build_dense_index.py`, queryable interactively with `08_test_dense.py`, and wrapped in `retrieval/dense_retriever.py`.

 Both retrievers expose a common `.retrieve(query, top_k)` interface returning ranked chunks with score, chunk ID, document ID, title, URL, and chunk text, so either can be swapped into the generation pipeline interchangeably.

-**Observed retrieval behavior:** During testing, BM25 and dense retrieval showed different strengths depending on query phrasing.
+**Observed Retrieval Behaviour:** During testing, BM25 and dense retrieval showed different strengths depending on query phrasing.
 For short, keyword-style queries (e.g. `"USRA GPA requirement"`), BM25 retrieved highly precise, on-topic results.
 For the same information need phrased as a natural-language question (e.g. `"What GPA do I need to apply for a USRA?"`), both retrievers initially failed to surface the correct chunk at `top_k=5`; increasing to `top_k=10` allowed the correct chunk to be retrieved.
 This is discussed further in Section 3d and in our error analysis.

 ### c.
 Answer Generation